CS126SP20/final-project-rrshen/DEVELOPMENT.md

     - Created an image for a game portal.
     - Added all game images and music.
     - Linked Box2D and Choreograph to the project.
-        - Box2D may be unnecessary now.
-Remove?

  - **4/22/20** Implemented much game functionality.
     - Randomized the portal location.
     - Implemented bird movement in an arc.
         - TO DO:
-            - Un-magic the numbers.
+            - [ ] Un-magic the numbers.
-            - Restart level after approaching portal.
+            - [x] Restart level after approaching portal.

  - **4/26/20** Updated project based on feedback.